top of page

 • Additionally, Managed DevOps Pools optimize Azure costs, provide scalability up to thousands of agents simultaneously, ensure high reliability with minimal downtime, and enhance security with Microsoft’s best practices.

-So what is the cost of Azure Managed DevOps Pools (MDP) ?
+So what is the cost of Azure Managed DevOps Pools (MDP)?

-Reducing cost and utilizing your cloud environment is always something that is on everyone's mind and you might wonder if this new service is going to cost you an arm and a leg, but surprisingly it's a "simple" cost model and follow mostly the same cost model as running a Virtual Machine, but I guess it will always come down to how you set up your agents, create schedules and utilize MDP, least my prediction is that it's probably going to cost you a bit less than running your own VMSS and doing everything on your own, when taking in consideration that you need to create and maintain your own images, spending valuable time on those tasks where it could be spent on more important tasks.
+Reducing cost and utilizing your cloud environment is always something that is on everyone’s mind and you might wonder if this new service is going to cost you an arm and a leg, but surprisingly it’s a “simple” cost model and follows mostly the same cost model as running a Virtual Machine, but I guess it will always come down to how you set up your agents, create schedules and utilize MDP, least my prediction is that it’s probably going to cost you a bit less than running your own VMSS and doing everything on your own when taking in consideration that you need to create and maintain your images, spending valuable time on those tasks where it could be spent on more important tasks.

 To summarize